Icbissell/finalproject/README.md

 OK, here we go.

-# Title of my project
+# Phylogeny and Diversification Time Scale in Balaenopteridae

 ## Introduction and Goals